iurnus/scripps_kaust_model/README.md

 The most recent stable version is v1.0.
 It is available here: [download v1.0](https://github.com/iurnus/scripps_kaust_model/releases/tag/v1.0)

-The Scripps-KAUST Regional Integrated Prediction System (SKRIPS)
+This is the repository for the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).

-This is a documentation for the regional coupled atmosphere-ocean model.
+It is a regional coupled atmosphere-ocean model based on MITgcm and WRF.
-This model is designed to be a state-of-the-art coupled atmosphere-ocean modeling system based on MITgcm and WRF.
-It also supports the new components by using the ESMF coupler.
+Its coupler is the Earth System Modeling Framework (ESMF).

 The designed modeling system currently includes the following models: